Skip to Content

 Instructions

-• Warm ghee in an Instant Pot on saute mode in the less setting.
-Then, add boriya chilies, curry leaves, cumin seeds, and mustard seeds.
-Saute until the ingredients sputter.
+• Warm 2 tablespoons of ghee in an Instant Pot on sauté mode.
+Add the boriya chilies, green chili peppers, cumin seeds, and black mustard seeds, and cook until the ingredients sputter.

-• Next, add the onion and green chilies.
-Cook until onions brown and caramelize, for 20-30 minutes.
-Reserve half of the onion mixture and set it aside.
+• Add the sliced onions and sauté until they brown and caramelize, for 15-25 minutes.
+Remove half of the onion mixture and set it aside.

-• Stir ginger, garlic, turmeric, Kashmiri chili powder, and garam masala into the Instant Pot.
-Then, deglaze the pot with pureed tomatoes – careful to scrape up any brown bits left over from sautéing the onions.
-Simmer for 2 minutes.
+• Stir the ginger, garlic, turmeric powder, red chili powder, garam masala, and kosher salt into the Instant Pot.
+Then, deglaze with the pureed, scraping up any brown bits left over from cooking the onions.

-• Pour the rinsed moong dal, salt, and water into the Instant Pot; stir to combine.
-Secure the lid and set it to manual high pressure for 20 minutes.
-Let the Instant Pot release naturally for 5 minutes, followed by a quick release.
+• Pour the rinsed moong dal and water into the Instant Pot and stir to combine.
+Secure the lid and set it to manual high pressure for 20 minutes with a 10-minute natural release.

-• Stir the dal to check the consistency.
-If they are thicker than desired, add ½ cup hot water before serving.
-Then, garnish with the reserved onions, chopped cilantro, and extra green chilies
+• Stir to check the consistency.
+If it’s thicker than you want, add ½ cup hot water before serving.
+Then, taste and season with salt.

 Notes